Noa-Lynn van Leuven: Against all odds at Ally Pally – DW – 12/17/2024

 Which sporting competitions transgender athletes should be allowed to compete in has long been the subject of debate.
 What conditions are fair, and where should a line be drawn?

-Such questions were hotly debated in the run-up to the World Darts Championship, where Dutch player Noa-Lynn van Leuven is set to become the first trans woman to take to the world's biggest darts stage — at Alexandra Palace in North London, the legendary Ally Pally.
+Such questions were hotly debated in the run-up to the World Darts Championship, where Dutch player Noa-Lynn van Leuven became the first transgender player to take to the world's biggest darts stage — at Alexandra Palace in North London, the legendary Ally Pally.

 Transition completed in 2022